 Our collection of hand-sketched shapes is probably the largest collection of shapes like this available online.
 We have over 500 handcrafted doodles, and our collection is constantly growing.

 Browse the bundle collection of

-We created our hand drawn graphic sets so we could all have a unique method of highlighting, accentuating, and underlining the key data, points, and messages of slides.
+We created our hand-drawn graphics sets so we could all have a unique method of highlighting, accentuating, and underlining the key data, points, and messages of slides.

 With these instruments, we’re able to strike a chord with audiences in a way we cannot with a standard formal look of printed material alone.

 PS.
-If you are somehow still not convinced yet, get a free sample of our hand drawn shapes to try first.
+If you are still not convinced, get a free sample of our hand drawn shapes to try first.